thibaut-neoledge/azure-docs.fr-fr/articles/media-services/media-services-dotnet-get-started.md

         Uri hlsUri = asset.GetHlsUri();
         Uri mpegDashUri = asset.GetMpegDashUri();

-        // Get progressive download URLs for each MP4 file that was generated as a result
+        // Get the URls for progressive download for each MP4 file that was generated as a result
 		// of encoding.
 		List<Uri> mp4ProgressiveDownloadUris = mp4AssetFiles.Select(af => af.GetSasUri()).ToList();